opencog/sensory/DesignNotes-I.md

 ```
 The open does not happen, until the above is actually executed.

+Note that we already have an `OpenLink` in this repo.
+Should it be kept?
+Should it be retired in favor of the above?

 ### Problematic constructions
 It is then tempting to handle all the other `StorageNode` ops in this